 Care for Others by Caring for Yourself

-You will thrive in relationships when there is a mutual give and take.
-While it’s easier for you to ignore your own wants and needs, this will only lead to resentment of others.
+You thrive in relationships when there is a mutual give and take.
+While it’s easier for you to ignore your wants and needs, this will only lead to resentment of others.
 Trust that your loved ones want to care for you, and they love you apart from your caretaking superpowers.
 Lean into your relationships and let your guard down.
-This is where peace is found.

 Also, engage with your feelings rather than burying them inside.
 Focus on the present moment rather than the future.
 Peace and rest will come when you learn to disconnect outward success with your value as a human being.
 With this mindset, your relationships will begin to thrive.

 Moreover, take note that Threes are future-oriented and can seem distracted in conversations—don’t take this personally.
 They don’t like dwelling on the past or diving too deep into feelings, despite being in the feeling triad on the Enneagram.
-Give them their space to work hard (they’re really good at it!) while also encouraging them to practice healthy boundaries and engage in non-competitive activities.
+Give them their space to work hard (they’re really good at it!) while also encouraging them to practice healthy boundaries.

 You Belong Because You’re Unique

 Also, Fours prefer one-on-one conversations to group gatherings, and they need to be told that they are understood.
-In discussions, be intentional to listen.
-Remind them that you seen and known.
-Assure them that they belong in society, feelings and all.
+In discussions, be intentional to listen and remind them that their seen and known.

 Because of your need for alone time, self-care is crucial.
 Don’t feel ashamed for needing a personal day after connecting with others.
 You thrive in relationships when you practice balance, whether it be balancing solitude with relationships or balancing your thoughts with feelings and actions.